arnejad/ACE-DNV/README.md

 ## Execution
-The code has been executed and tested on UBUNTU 18.06.
+The code is tested on UBUNTU 18.06.
 For running the code you need:

 1. PyTorch